 Speaking of priorities, what was important for your commercial property last year might not be the same areas of focus this year.
 For example, if you were intent on getting your lawn areas in prime condition before and now those grassy spaces are thriving, your property might not require as much time for turf care.
 Or, say you invested in a smart irrigation system so you can reduce your water bills.
 Maybe you decided to include plant health care with regular landscape maintenance—which might seem like an added expense, but it can save you money in the long-run by preventing costly plant replacements or reactive maintenance visits to deal with disease.

 Budget Saver: Consider what enhancements you’ve made to your commercial site and how those investments could lower your maintenance budget this year.
-The money you put into projects like irrigation upgrades, lawn care and plant health could ultimately reduce your maintenance budget.
+The money you put into projects like irrigation upgrades, lawn care, soil preparation, plant budget and plant health could ultimately reduce your maintenance budget.

 #3 Plan for Strategic Landscape Enhancements

 You might be wondering how enhancing your commercial property will reduce your landscape budget.
 The math doesn’t make sense, right?
 Well, think of it this way—your landscape enhancement budget should be separate from your landscape maintenance budget.
 Every year, you should identify a project (or more) to improve the appearance, functionality and safety of your commercial site.
 Property enhancements elevate the value of your commercial property.
-Consider projects that will give you a return on investment, such as: sprucing up the entrance, creating social spaces with container plants, improving safety and providing ambiance with landscape lighting.
+Consider projects that will give you a return on investment, such as: sprucing up the entrance, creating social spaces with container plants, improving safety, providing ambiance with landscape lighting and upgrading water features should be included on your landscape plan.

 Get a Free Site Assessment—and Spend Smart on Landscape Maintenance